mdozmorov/RNA-seq_notes/README.md

 # A continually expanding collection of RNA-seq tools

 These notes are not intended to be comprehensive.
 They include notes about methods, packages and tools I would like to explore.
-For a comprehensive overview of the subject, consider [other bioinformatics resources](https://github.com/mdozmorov/blogs/tree/master/Bioinformatics).
+For a comprehensive overview of the subject, consider [other bioinformatics resources](https://github.com/mdozmorov/Bioinformatics_notes) and [collections of links to various resources](https://github.com/mdozmorov/MDmisc_notes).
 Issues with suggestions and pull requests are welcome!

 # Table of content